 The first season of 25 episodes had been successfully produced with plans in place to restructure the show in 2020 to make production easier, however, by February 2020 the world was in the grip of the Covid-19 crisis and soon after everything and everyone was in lock down.

-With people now forced to self isolate at home, Darren came up with the idea on March 29, 2020 for an online video show to broadcast live each week on Facebook.
-One key benefit for producing such a show was the audiences ability to post feedback comments whilst on air.
-Yet unlike Sci-Fi Zone which only covered Science Fiction movies and TV shows, this new show would also include Fantasy and Superheroes and as a result Talk Nerdy To Me was born.
+With people now forced to self isolate at home, Darren came up with the idea on March 29, 2020 for a new show to broadcast live each week on Facebook which would not only allow the audience to post feedback comments whilst on air, but it would create a new level of dynamic interaction between them and the show's hosts.
+In addition, unlike Sci-Fi Zone which only covered Science Fiction movies and TV shows, this new show would also include Fantasy and Superheroes.

-After discussing the concept with Peter 'MPS' Sims and quickly working out the technical details, Talk Nerdy To Me premiered live on Facebook on April 3, 2020 barely a few days after being conceived.
+After discussing the concept with Peter 'MPS' Sims and quickly working out the technical details, the all new Talk Nerdy To Me premiered live on April 3, 2020 barely a few days after being conceived.

 By the second episode Geoff Tilley had joined the team as the third main presenter, effectively replacing Clare McDonald from Sci-Fi Zone who was not able to participate due to her residential home not having an Internet connection.